JieZheng-ShanghaiTech/SLformer/README.md

 ## Preparing Input Data

 ### Gene Sentence construction
-We provide precomputed gene sentence data derived from the single-cell expression data we used in this study, along with other auxiliary data required for later model training and downstram analyses, which can be downloaded [here](link).
+We provide precomputed gene sentence data derived from the single-cell expression data we used in this study, along with other auxiliary data required for later model training and downstream analyses, which can be downloaded [here](https://doi.org/10.5281/zenodo.18733691).

 If users wish to construct gene sentences from their own single-cell datasets, follow the instructions below.